MauroGaravito/indux/README.md

 ## Workflow at a Glance
 1. **Admin**
   - Creates projects, manages reusable induction and inspection templates, seeds project modules (blank or cloned from a template), and activates inspection templates for each project cadence.
-  - Maintains project geography: click-to-set map location (Leaflet + OpenStreetMap), set a default zoom per project, add/edit/remove Points of Interest, pick marker colours via a palette, and open a full-screen Project Map Editor for fine-grained control.
+  - Maintains project geography: optionally add a human-friendly location label, click-to-set map location (Leaflet + OpenStreetMap), set a default zoom per project, add/edit/remove Points of Interest, pick marker colours via a palette, and open a full-screen Project Map Editor for fine-grained control.
+Projects now start without coordinates until an admin or manager explicitly saves them, and any draft changes remain unsaved until the user clicks **Save project**.
   - Configures fields, slides, quizzes, and settings for inductions and curates the inspection template library.
   - Assigns managers and workers to each project, controls per-worker module access, deletes unused modules, reviews induction submissions, and oversees inspection/induction approvals.
 2. **Manager**